8. Deduction for Legal Fees (Line 250)

 You can deduct the legal or extrajudicial fees you paid for:

-- the establishment of your initial right to receive support payments, the collection of those support payments or the review of your right to receive support payments;
+- the establishment of your initial right to receive support payments, the collection of those support payments or the review of your right to receive support payments; or

 - the establishment of your initial obligation to make support payments or the review of your obligation to make support payments.